bitburner-official/bitburner-src/markdown/bitburner.ns.dnslookup.md

 ## NS.dnsLookup() method

-Given a hostname, returns an IP address, Given an IP address, returns a hostname
+Given a hostname, returns its IP address; or given an IP address, returns its hostname.

 **Signature:**